KunalSKurve/ARProjectforEducation_FYGrp_S1_EDAI/README.md

-# Unity Based Application that uses Augmented Reality for Education
+# Unity Based Application that uses Augmented Reality for Education for Subject: Engineering Design and Innovation

 SYNOPSIS